 - The Ninja Gaiden trilogy for the NES were given the Super Mario All-Stars treatment, resulting in the Compilation Re-release of Ninja Gaiden Trilogy for the Super NES in 1995.
 The remade SNES versions of the games were included in the Xbox version of Ninja Gaiden, along with the original arcade game in Ninja Gaiden Black (an Updated Re-release of the Xbox game).

 - Bomberman: Act Zero was a remake of the first Bomberman game, with an added dose of Darker and Edgier.
+A more straightforward remake appeared on the PlayStation, with the subtitle Party Edition added for the U.S. release to advertise the Competitive Multiplayer mode that the original game lacked.

 - Kirby: Nightmare in Dream Land was a remake of Kirby's Adventure for NES.